What are Standard Reasonable Accommodations?

 If reading lists are prioritized indicating core texts, or annotated, giving a brief outline of the text, this will assist students with disabilities to pace their workload and ensure that core material is covered.
 Individual lecture handouts that include suggested reading that differs from the course reading list can be provided in advance of the beginning of the module.

 Provide enlarged handouts and exam papers

 The College Accessible information policy recommends that printed material be provided in a sans serif font, like Arial, and a font of size 12pt.
 Some students with significant visual impairments require a larger font size to make their texts readable.
 A request for enlarged handouts will specify the size of the font.

 Some students with significant visual impairments must be accommodated with a larger font size to make their texts readable.
 Usually, a request for enlarged handouts and/or exam papers will specify a size 14 font.
 For further details, click here.

 Provide feedback to the student on submitted work so they can understand why they got the mark they did and how they could have done better.
 Please be aware that special accommodations for marking grammar and spelling in the work of students with dyslexia do not apply to essays and other forms of continuous assessment.
 Some students, particularly those who are blind and vision impaired may have difficulty formatting submitted work.

-Provide lecture notes in advance
+Provide lecture material in advance, where possible